strimzi/strimzi.github.io/_posts/2019-03-01-resizing-persistent-volumes.md

 We hope that in one of the future versions of Strimzi we will add support for automatic resizing of persistent volumes through the operator.
 But until then, you can still resize the storage manually using these simple steps and you don't have to delete the whole cluster and create a new one with bigger disks.

-_Update (8th July 2019):
-Strimzi now supports resizing of persistent volumes directly in the Strimzi Cluster Operator.
-Find out more in [this blog post](https://strimzi.io/2019/07/08/persistent-storage-improvements.html)._